carpentries-incubator/reproducible-publications-quarto/episodes/03-rmarkdown-file.md

 Note that along with the skeleton of the paper you will see a message on top indicating additional packages you may need to install for that particular template.

 > ## Tip:
-> Creating templates and adding other templates is beyond the scope of this workshop, but that is also possible.
+> Please remember that for this workshop we are producing a report in html and not tied to a particular journal template.
+You may choose other output formats such as word or pdf.
+Creating templates and adding other templates is beyond the scope of this workshop, but that is also possible.
 If you submit to the same journal frequently or use the same formatting for many of your publications, it may be worth creating your own template to save time.
 To learn more about how you can create templates in RStudio:
 > - [Using R Markdown Templates](https://bookdown.org/yihui/rmarkdown/document-templates.html) on the right-hand side check the [rticles package documentation](https://cran.r-project.org/web/packages/rticles/rticles.pdf)]
 > - [How to contribute to a new article template?](https://pkgs.rstudio.com/rticles/PULL_REQUEST_TEMPLATE.html) {: .callout}